back

 the ground.

-of the eagle, it's impossible to say just how far back
+symbolism of the eagle, it's virtually impossible to authoritatively

-about it just glibly claims that it goes back to antiquity
+tend to glibly state that it goes back to "antiquity"

 For